wyatt4543/Rubiks-Cube-Instructions/README.md

 # Rubiks-Cube-Instructions
- How to Solve a Rubki's Cube
+How to Solve a Rubkik's Cube<br />
+I made just transfered my instructions to be digital ig